cloudspannerecosystem/cassandra-to-spanner-proxy/README.md

 ### Locally build and run

-Steps to run the adaptor locally are as mentioned below:
+Steps to run the adapter locally are as mentioned below:

 - Clone the repository (https://github.com/ollionorg/cassandra-to-spanner-proxy.git)
 - Update `config.yaml` (or set up the `CONFIG_FILE` environment variable with the appropriate config file path), to specify listeners, project, instance, database details as well as additional configuration like enabling/disabling OTEL, keyspace flattening , Spanner session related configuration etc. See [advanced config options](docs/config_options.md) for more details.